Fiance Visa Attorney in Washington, D.C.

 If the petition is approved, USCIS will send the file to the National Visa Center (NVC), which will process and forward it to the U.S. Embassy or consulate nearest your fiancé’s foreign place of residence.
 The embassy or consulate will then invite him or her to apply for the actual fiancé visa.

 Another way is to marry your fiancé overseas.
-If you marry overseas, you can file the petition for your new spouse in the U.S. If your fiancé is already in the U.S. in another legal immigration status and you want to marry in the U.S. then you may file a relative petition after you marry.
+If you marry overseas, you can file the petition for your new spouse in the U.S. If your fiancé is already in the U.S. in another legal immigration status, you may file a relative petition after you marry.

 • You must be a U.S. citizen to file a fiancé petition.
 In your petition, you must show that: